When the spreadsheet becomes the problem

 Most decision making guides hand you a list of frameworks and wish you luck.
 But the first decision you face is which framework to use – and that choice matters as much as the final answer.

 We call this The Decision Type Filter – a three-question system that routes any decision to the right framework in minutes instead of hours.
-The concept draws on a widely used principle: some decisions are reversible and some are not, a distinction Amazon’s Jeff Bezos popularized as “one-way doors” and “two-way doors” in his 2015 shareholder letter [8].
+The concept draws on a widely used principle: some decisions are reversible and some are not, a distinction Amazon’s Jeff Bezos popularized as “one-way doors” and “two-way doors” in his 2016 shareholder letter (covering fiscal year 2015) [8].

 The Decision Type Filter is a three-question triage system that matches any decision to the right framework by evaluating reversibility, stakes, and time pressure.
 The filter prevents the common mistake of applying a heavyweight framework to a lightweight decision or vice versa.